 And when the sun goes down, on a clear night there is still so much to see.
 Exmoor is officially one of the UK’s stargazing sweet spots; in fact, it was the first locations in Europe to become a dark sky reserve.
 So after dark, and if you’re not foiled by the fog, look up and discover the beautiful drift of stars above you.
 For those beginners amongst you, why not print off this handy guide to take with you ... although you may need a torch to look at it!

-Iconic rare-breed Exmoor ponies, Britain’s oldest breed of pony, make this region so special – find them wandering free, or outside of the winter months, you can visit the charity-run business the Exmoor Pony Centre where you can get up close to this endangered species or even take advantage of a range of riding activities.
+Iconic rare-breed Exmoor ponies, Britain’s oldest breed of pony, make this region so special.
+Moorland ponies ‘run’ on Exmoor, and in the Winter months, you can visit the charity-run business The Exmoor Pony Centre where you can get up close to this endangered species or even take advantage of riding activities.

 Exmoor is also home to the largest wild red deer herd in England and has been for centuries.
 These magnificent creatures are a fine sight to behold.
 October is an exciting time to view them in their natural environment as it coincides with rutting season where bucks take to bouts of sparring to establish dominance.
 These can often give way to full-blown antler fights and you can take a safari to experience this true glimpse of nature.
 They also offer safaris for specialist photographers.